 The asana practice is one aspect of Patanjali’s Eight Limbs of Yoga.

-The Eight Limbs present a way to create meaning and intention in one’s lifestyle by presenting a guide with ethics, moral boundaries, and self-discipline.
+The Eight Limbs presents a way to create meaning and intention in one’s lifestyle by presenting a guide with ethics, moral boundaries, and self-discipline.

-Theming in a yoga class offers the practitioner (and the teacher) to consider the esoteric, metaphysical, philosophical, mythical, and ethical components of yoga.
+Theming in a yoga class allows the practitioner (and the teacher) to consider yoga’s esoteric, metaphysical, philosophical, mythical, and ethical components.

 Jnana is the yoga of knowledge and wisdom; it is the study and inquiry of who we are beyond our ego-mind.